 In the heart of the city of Cusco, two blocks from the Plaza de Armas on Hatun Rumiyoc Street, you will find the Barrio de San Blas.

 From narrow streets, where pedestrians and passing vehicles take turns, the neighborhood of San Blas still keeps the portrait of the Inca times and those of the conquest.
-Its architecture combines both eras, and when passing its streets, a sense of timelessness emerges.
+Its architecture combines both eras, and a sense of timelessness emerges when passing its streets.

 When the Incas inhabited it, it was one of the most important districts of Cusco; They called it T’oqo-kachi (T’oqo = hollow; kachi = salt).

 San Blas, known as the neighborhood of artisans, is one of the most visited attractions of Cusco.